ClickHouse/ClickHouse/docs/en/development/architecture.md

 `InterpreterSelectQuery` uses `ExpressionAnalyzer` and `ExpressionActions` machinery for query analysis and transformations.
 This is where most rule-based query optimizations are performed. `ExpressionAnalyzer` is quite messy and should be rewritten: various query transformations and optimizations should be extracted into separate classes to allow for modular transformations of the query.

 To address current problems that exist in interpreters, a new `InterpreterSelectQueryAnalyzer` is being developed.
 It is a new version of `InterpreterSelectQuery` that does not use `ExpressionAnalyzer` and introduces an additional abstraction level between `AST` and `QueryPipeline` called `QueryTree`.
-It is not production-ready yet, but it can be tested with the `allow_experimental_analyzer` flag.
+It is not production-ready yet, but it can be tested with the `enable_analyzer` flag.

 ## Functions {#functions}